Grid graphs and lattice surfaces: Introduction

 \begin{question} For $m$ and $n$ even and not satisfying the conditions of theorem \ref{thm:non_veech_triangle_groups}, is there a translation surface for which $\Delta^+(m,n,\infty) \subset \PSL(X, \omega)$?
 Can the $(m,n,\infty)$ orbifold be isometrically immersed in ${\mathcal M}_g$ for some $g$? \end{question}

 We now return to a discussion of the translation surfaces constructed to prove theorem \ref{thm:veech_triangle_groups}.
 New examples of surfaces with the lattice property can be constructed by carefully taking branched covers of existing examples.
 A translation surface is {\em primitive} if it does not arise as a branched covering of a translation surface of smaller genus.
-A discrete subgroup $\Gamma \subset \SL(2, \R)$ is {\em arithmetic} if $\Gamma$ is conjugate to a finite index subgroup of $\SL(2, \Z)$.
+A lattice $\Gamma \subset \SL(2, \R)$ is {\em arithmetic} if it contains a finite index subgroup which can be conjugated into $\SL(2, \Z)$.
 If $\SL(X, \omega)$ is arithmetic, then $(X, \omega)$ is a cover of a torus, branched at one point.
 See theorem \ref{thm:gutkin-judge} and \cite{GJ00}.

 As mentioned above, we will explicitly construct translation surfaces for which $\PGL(X, \omega)$ is commensurable to $\Delta(m,n, \infty)$.
 We will explicitly compute the Veech group of these surfaces, and show that these surfaces are primitive whenever their Veech groups are non-arithmetic.
 There are only three arithmetic $(m,n,\infty)$ triangle groups with $2 \leq m < n < \infty$.
 In \cite{BM}, it was shown that these surfaces are primitive when $m$ and $n$ are relatively prime.